annakrystalli/nox_spp-list/NERC_docs/data_management_plan.md

 ### 2. BUILD DATABASE AND HOST ONLINE FOR DURATION OF PROJECT

   Once the data model has been agreed, we will build the first version of the database and provide scripts and support for the research team to be able to add data.
 Additionally we will work with the NERC Environmental Information Data Centre (EIDC) to get the database assigned with a formal DOI and keep it updated to reflect versioning of the data.
-Appropriate licenses will also be prepared **plant atlas specifically**!.
+Appropriate licenses will also be prepared.

 ### 3. DEVELOP SOFTWARE TO FACILITATE EASY ACCESS TO DATABASE